thejsway/thejsway/manuscript/intro03.md

 Because of the explosion of the Web and the advent of the web 2.0 (based on rich, interactive pages), JavaScript has become increasingly popular.
 Web browser designers have optimized the execution speed of JavaScript, which means it's now a very fast language.

-This led to the 2009 emergence of the [Node.js](https://nodejs.org) platform, which allows you to create JavaScript web applications very quickly.
-Thanks to a service called [MongoDB](https://www.mongodb.com), JavaScript has even entered the database world (software whose role is to store information).
+This led to the emergence of the [Node.js](https://nodejs.org) platform, which allows you to create JavaScript applications outside the browser.
+Thanks to a software called [MongoDB](https://www.mongodb.com), JavaScript has even entered the database world (software whose role is to store information).

 Finally, the popularity of smartphones and tablets with different systems (iOS, Android, Windows Phone) has led to the emergence of so-called cross-platform development tools.
 They allow you to write a single mobile application that's compatible with these systems.
 These tools are almost always based on...
 JavaScript!